paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-085-air-pollution-prevention-and-control.md

 The Federal Insecticide, Fungicide and Rodenticide Act, referred to in subsec. (k)(3)(C), probably means the Federal Insecticide, Fungicide, and Rodenticide Act, act June 25, 1947, ch.
 125, as amended generally by Pub.
 L. 92–516, Oct.
 21, 1972, 86 Stat.
 973, which is classified generally to subchapter II (§ 136 et seq.) of chapter 6 of Title 7, Agriculture.
 For complete classification of this Act to the Code, see Short Title note set out under [section 136 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section136&num=0&edition=prelim) and Tables.

 The Resource Conservation and Recovery Act, referred to in subsec. (k)(3)(C), probably means the Resource Conservation and Recovery Act of 1976, Pub.
 L. 94–580, Oct.
 21, 1976, 90 Stat.
-2796, as amended, which is classified generally to chapter 82 (§ 6901 et seq.) of this title.
+2796, which is classified generally to chapter 82 (§ 6901 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title of 1976 Amendment note set out under [section 6901 of this title](./chapter-082-solid-waste-disposal.md#section-6901) and Tables.

 The Safe Drinking Water Act, referred to in subsec. (m)(1)(D), (5)(D), is title XIV of act July 1, 1944, as added Dec.
 16, 1974, Pub.
 L. 93–523, § 2(a), 88 Stat.
 1660, which is classified generally to subchapter XII (§ 300f et seq.) of chapter 6A of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 201 of this title](./chapter-6a-public-health-service.md#section-201) and Tables.